LukeMcCulloch/PyAMRCFD/README.md

 # PyAMRCFD

-This is my [PyCFD](https://github.com/LukeMcCulloch/PyCFD) codbase extended with adaptive mesh refinement: local gradient based refinement on unstructured meshes
+This is my [PyCFD](https://github.com/LukeMcCulloch/PyCFD) codbase extended with adaptive mesh refinement(AMR): local gradient based refinement on unstructured meshes.

+Note that the AMR portion is under active development.
+Once I get it to a happy spot I may port it back to PyCFD since that repo is followed by some.

-PyCFD is an unstructured solver for the Euler equations on a 2D grid, prototyped in Python.
-Adaptive mesh refinement (AMR) was under construction there, but has moved to this repo.
+PyCFD and by extension, the code here at PyAMRCFD is an unstructured solver for the Euler equations on a 2D grid, prototyped in Python.
+As stated above, adaptive mesh refinement was under construction there, but has moved to this repo.

 1. LSQ gradient reconstruction
 2. Roe approximate Riemmann solver for the flux